prody/ProDy/doc/examples/atomic/water.rst

 ProDy Code
 ===============================================================================

-We start by importing everything from the ProDy package:
+We start by importing everything from the ProDy package and the NumPy package:

 >>> from prody import *
 >>> import numpy as np